Use MetalLB with Oracle Cloud Native Environment

 Introduction

 Network load balancers provide a method of externally exposing Kubernetes applications.
-A Kubernetes LoadBalancer service is used to create a network load balancer that provides and exposes an external IP address that can be used to connect to an application from outside the cluster.
+A Kubernetes LoadBalancer service creates a network load balancer that provides and exposes an external IP address for connecting to an application from outside the cluster.

-MetalLB is a network load balancer for Kubernetes applications deployed on Oracle Cloud Native Environment running on bare metal hosts.
-MetalLB allows you to use Kubernetes LoadBalancer services, which traditionally make use of a cloud provider network load balancer, in a bare metal environment.
+MetalLB is a network load balancer for Kubernetes applications deployed with Oracle Cloud Native Environment that runs on bare metal hosts.
+MetalLB allows you to use Kubernetes LoadBalancer services, which traditionally use a cloud provider's network load balancer, in bare metal environments.

 Objectives